Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/docs/Proposals/Fund-6-Catalyst-Swarm-Genesis-GitBook/_index.md

 icon: fa fa-book
 categories:
 - Proposals
-tags:
-- Funded Cohort
 description: >
-Completed - Resource the documentation & tracking of the Catalyst-Swarm Genesis GitBook.
+ Completed.
+Resource the documentation & tracking of the Catalyst-Swarm Genesis GitBook.
 Communicate the content of the Catalyst-Swarm Genesis GitBook.
-Budget $ 3480
 ---